WinVector/Examples/LogisticOmit/margin_recovery.md

 Each experimenter knows a lot about the data.
 They known the distribution of their explanatory variable, and even the joint distribution of their explanatory and the dependent and outcome data.
-Assuming the two explanatory variables are independent, they even know the joint distribution of the explanatory variables.
+Assuming the two explanatory variables are independent, the experimenters can cooperate to estimate the joint distribution of the explanatory variables.
 We will show how to use their combined observations to estimate the hidden data elements.
 This data can then be used for standard detailed analysis, like we showed on the original full data set.

 This isn’t the first time we have proposed a “guess at the original data, as it wasn’t shared” as we played with this in [Checking claims in